 Details of the requirements and approved testing procedures are available in the Customs (Volume of Alcohol) Rules 2013.

-If an entry is made that requires excise duty to be paid on the volume of alcohol (lal), the alcohol strength is to be specified in accordance with the Customs Rules.
-Determining the volume of alcohol in an alcohol product is the responsibility of the manufacturer.
+If an excise entry is made that requires excise duty to be paid on the volume of alcohol (lal), the alcohol strength is to be specified in accordance with the Customs Rules.